avilum/facebook-archive-analyzer/README.md

 ```
 Then, install docker-compose and docker locally.<br>
 Now, simply run the stack and see your data.
-The archive will be streamed to the stack from the files you just added to "my_data" directory using Kigstash, indexed in ElasticSearch and visualized in Kibana.
+The archive will be streamed to the stack from the files you just added to "my_data" directory using Logstash, indexed in ElasticSearch and visualized in Kibana.
 ```
 # Optional - Install Docker:
 #                            sudo snap install docker